-In honor of Veterans Day, Outback Steakhouse offers discounts to veterans and active military, as well as police, firefighters, and first responders.
+In honor of Veterans Day, Outback Steakhouse is offering a discount to veterans and active military, and discounts for police, firefighters, and first responders.

-If you won't make it to an Outback Steakhouse, there are plenty of other restaurants giving out free food in November, including Chili's, Denny's, Golden Corral, BJ's, O'Charley's, Red Lobster, T.G.I.
+If you won't make it to an Outback Steakhouse, there are plenty of other restaurants that typically give out free food in November, including Chili's, Denny's, Golden Corral, BJ's, O'Charley's, Red Lobster, T.G.I.
 Friday's, Texas Roadhouse, LongHorn Steakhouse, Red Robin, IHOP, Olive Garden, and Applebee's.

 In addition to free food this Veterans Day are many other businesses that are discounting purchases and handing out other types of free stuff.
 See this list of Veterans Day Freebies and Discounts for more information.